 About Benita Miciulis

-Benita is a trauma-informed meditation teacher and yoga facilitator offering gentle, embodied practices that guide people back into connection with themselves.
+Benita is a trauma-informed practitioner of embodied movement and mindfulness, offering gentle, grounding practices that guide people back into connection with themselves.
 Her approach prioritises agency, exploration, and how practices feel over how they look.

 Her work is shaped by personal struggle, life challenges, years of inner work, a love of books, writing and poetry, and ongoing professional learning.
-Yoga and meditation have transformed her life, teaching her how to live with embodied presence, purpose, and connection.
-She now shares these practices through weekly group classes, 1:1 sessions, live meditations on Insight Timer, and a growing online library of guided experiences and journal reflections.
+She weaves together this training and lived experience through weekly group classes, 1:1 explorations, live meditations on Insight Timer, and a growing online library of guided experiences and journal reflections.

 Benita has called Melbourne home since 2003, after spending her childhood in the USA, South Africa, Asia, and the Middle East.
 With a background in law, she understands the pressures of corporate life and the deep need for a cultural shift in how we relate to wellbeing.

-Her sessions are invitations to slow down, tune in, and rediscover the joy of being alive.
-She is often described as warm and compassionate, with a gentle and encouraging style.
+Her sessions are invitations to slow down, tune in, and rediscover the joy of being awake and alive.
+Benita is often described as warm and compassionate, with a gentle and encouraging style.

 Wherever you’re at, all of who you are is welcome here.